Cold Laser vs Red Light Therapy: What's the Difference?

 Which is better, red light therapy or laser?

-The choice between red light therapy and laser therapy depends on the condition you want to treat and the area you want to heal.
-However, red light therapy could be a better option because it is a versatile procedure that helps heal many diseases, infections, and their symptoms.
+The choice depends on the condition.
+However, red light therapy could be a better option because it is a versatile procedure that helps heal many diseases and can cover larger areas.

 References